Kenji Tomiki: Early life and World War II

-Kenji Tomiki was born on March 15, 1900 (Meiji 33) in Yokomachi, Semboku, Akita.He was the as the eldest son of the Shosuke Tomiki - a landholder.
+Kenji Tomiki was born on March 15, 1900 (Meiji 33) in Kakunodate, Akita.
+He was the as the eldest son of the Shosuke Tomiki - a landholder.
 Japanese-style painter Hoan Hirafuku was his maternal grandfather.

-Circa 1909, Tomiki began practising Judo.
+Circa 1910, Tomiki began practising at the Kodokan, under Judo founder Jigoro Kano.
 In 1914, he entered Akita Prefectural Yokote Junior High School (predecessor of the current Akita Prefectural Yokote High School).
 He was active in the judo club while he was in school.
 In 1919, he obtained the first dan level of judo.

-In 1924, after enrolling in the Faculty of Political Science and Economics at Waseda University, he began a practising at the Kodokan, under Judo founder Jigoro Kano.
 He actively practised Judo, despite Jigoro Kano's advanced age and declining health.
+Despite Tomiki himself being in good health, he contracted tuberculosis and was bedridden for three years before recovering.
+In 1924, he enrolls at the Faculty of Political Science and Economics at Waseda University and would continue training Judo, both at Waseda Judo Club and the Kodokan, reaching the rank of 4th Dan in Judo by the end of his senior year.

 In early 1926, he encountered the founder of aikido Morihei Ueshiba.
-Fascinated by Ueshiba's technique, Tomiki introduced himself and became one Ueshiba's early students.
+Fascinated by Ueshiba's technique, as well as being encouraged by Kano to explore Ueshiba's martial knowledge, Tomiki introduced himself and became one Ueshiba's early students.

 In 1927, he went on to graduate school and was promoted to Judo 5th Dan.
 In 1929, got a job at Miyagi Prefecture Electricity Bureau.
 In same year, he represented Miyagi Prefecture in the first judo tournament held in front of the Emperor—this tournament became the All Japan Tournament the following year.
 In 1931, he was assigned to Akita Prefectural Kakunodate Junior High School (predecessor of the current Akita Prefectural Kakunodate High School), in his birth town.

-From 1936 till the end of the second world war he lived in Manchukuo (Manchuria) where he taught aikibudo (an early name for aikido) to the Kwantung Army and the Imperial Household Agency.
+From 1936 or 1937 till the end of the Second World War, under orders of General Hideki Tojo, Tomiki lived in Manchukuo (Manchuria) where he taught aikibudo (an early name for aikido) to the Kempeitai of the Kwantung Army.
 In 1938 he became an assistant professor at Kenkoku University in Manchukuo.
 In 1940, he was the first 8th dan black belt to be awarded by Morihei Ueshiba in Aikido history.
+In the same year, Tomiki began re-evaluating Aikido and combining its practices with that of Judo's, which would eventually lead to the creation of his own Tomiki-Ryu/Shodokan Aikido.
 In 1941, became a professor at Kenkoku University.
 Following the surrender of Imperial Japan in 1945, Tomiki was detained by Soviet Red Army troops and was held in a three-year internment by the Soviet Union.
+It is there that Tomiki developed the unsoku and tegatana exercises to stay physically able for Aikido.

 Post-war

 Tomiki was released from internment in 1948 and subsequently returned to Japan.
 In 1949, he became a part-time lecturer at Waseda University's Physical Education Department.
 He would teach Judo and Aikido for many years at Waseda University.
-It was there that he formulated and expanded his theories concerning both kata based training methods and a particular form of free-style fighting which would put him at odds with much, but not all, of the aikido world.